 The goal of the Mekong Conservation Heroes program is to shine a spotlight on inspiring individuals in the Lower Mekong Basin working to study, protect, or raise awareness about the Mekong River’s unique ecosystem, biodiversity, habitats, and cultural heritage.
-Explore the profiles below to meet the Heroes of 2018–2019 and learn about their stories!
 The Mekong Conservation Heroes program is part of the Wonders of the Mekong project funded by USAID.

 “Youth are the catalyst of change, and they give me hope for the future.
 I work with young people to educate them about the value of natural resources in Cambodia.
 Once they understand, they will do something to change and find solutions to the problems.
 Nature makes us feel fresh, and no matter how tired we get, nature heals us.”
 View Sereyrath’s profile